 Check the Usual Suspects

 Most roof leaks in Pensacola homes originate from a handful of vulnerable areas.
-Flashing around plumbing vents is the single most common leak source — the rubber boot that seals around the pipe cracks and deteriorates in Florida's UV exposure.
-Chimney flashing separates from the masonry as caulk and sealant degrade.
+Flashing around plumbing vents is the single most common source — the rubber boot that seals around the pipe cracks and deteriorates in Florida's UV exposure, typically within 10 to 15 years.
+Chimney flashing separates from the masonry as caulk and sealant degrade; this is especially common in North Hill and East Hill, where 100-year-old chimneys meet modern roofing materials.
 Skylight seals fail with age.
 Valley intersections where two roof planes meet collect debris and channel heavy water flow.
 And damaged or missing shingles at ridgelines and edges expose the underlayment to direct water contact.

 The Garden Hose Test